skelsec/pypykatz/README.md

 ### Summary
 I need data I can verify the code on and administer necessary changes on the parsers until everything works fine.
 Submitting issues on this github page wouldn't help at all without the actual file and github wouldn't like 40-300Mb file attachments.

-## Goals
-First step is to have the minidump file parsing capability done in a platform independent way, so you can enjoy watching secrets in your favourite OS.
-Currently aiming for full sekurlsa::minidump functionality.

-**WARNING**
-This project is still work in progress, there is no guarantee that anything will stay/look/feel the same from one second to another.

 ## Prerequisites
 Most of my big python projects are aiming for maximum protability, meaning I only use 3rd party packages where absolutely necessary.